mummer4/mummer/MANUAL.md

 format that can be accepted by TIGR's open source scaffolding software 'Bambus' as contig linking information.

 ##CONTACT INFORMATION

-Please address questions and bug reports to: <mummer-help@lists.sourceforge.net>
+Please address questions and bug reports via the [github issue tracker](https://github.com/gmarcais/mummer/issues).

-Last Revised May 12, 2005